VikSil/udemy_100_days_of_code/intermediate+/day_048-selenium_game_bot/project/cookienomics.md

 ## Artifacts

-There are six early game artifacts to be considered.
+There are five early game artifacts to be considered.
 Other artifacts exist within the game, but their price level prohibits their acquisition within the first five minutes of the game.
 Source code in this document is simplified to reflect this.

 ### Artifact initial price and cookie rate